 So it is with parenting.
-There?s a lot of care-giving involved, especially in the younger years.
-This isn?t always the most fun part, and can be hard sometimes; but even in infancy positive nurturing and care-giving is essential.
+There’s a lot of care-giving involved, especially in the younger years.
+This isn’t always the most fun part, and can be difficult sometimes; but even in infancy positive nurturing and care-giving is essential.
 Nurturing your children means positive touching and loving talk, even when changing dirty diapers or cleaning up food off the floor.
-Most of us don?t think about all the developmental stages because babies are so cute, but taking loving care of them through their colic and dribbles and throwing food stages is critical to their positive development later on.
+Most of us don’t think about all the developmental stages because babies are so cute, but taking loving care of them through their colic and dribbles and throwing food stages is critical to their positive development later on.

 A word about neglect and abuse.

-Neglect can be as simple as often ignoring your baby when they cry because they?re hungry or their diaper is wet, which turns into abuse when this happens every day.
+Neglect can be as simple as often ignoring your baby when they cry because they’re hungry or their diaper is wet, which turns into abuse when this happens every day.
 Or leaving them to swelter in a too-hot car, or not changing their diaper when needed.
-When farmers neglect their fields ? no plowing, no fertilizer, no spraying ? the fields become choked with weeds; and if neglected long enough, become virtually un-usable.
+When farmers neglect their fields no plowing, no fertilizer, no spraying ? the fields become choked with weeds; and if neglected long enough, become un-manageable.

-When parents neglect their children ? no hugs, no conversations, no happy times ? the children become frustrated, negative, and withdrawn.
-This has been demonstrated time and again by studying children in orphanages ? even with sufficient food and shelter, when there?s little touching or conversation or positive feedback, the children become very quiet and inhibited, lose weight, and are often way behind in physical coordination, speech development, and intellectual development.
-These deficiencies remain throughout their lives.
+When parents neglect their children no hugs, no conversations, no happy times, the children become frustrated, negative, and withdrawn.
+This has been demonstrated time and again by studying children in orphanages even with sufficient food and shelter, when there’s little touching or conversation or positive feedback, the children become very quiet and inhibited, lose weight, and often fall behind in physical coordination, speech development, and intellectual development.
+These deficiencies can remain throughout their lives.

 If this neglect is paired with abuse, or negative interactions such as hitting, yelling, or shaking, then children become actively hostile toward others.
-Spanking, even with your hand, is also abuse ? spanking is hitting, and is done in anger, not love.
-We know that when abuse continues over time, children act out in school, and often skip school; thereby losing more ground academically and socially, and may ultimately end up on the wrong end of the law.
+Spanking, even with your hand, may be abuse.
+Spanking is hitting, and when done in anger, can be abuse.
+We know that when abuse continues over time, children may act out in school or even skip school; thereby losing more ground academically and socially, and could ultimately end up on the wrong end of the law.

-We would wonder about the sanity of a gardener that planted a garden, failed to weed and water the plants, and then started hitting and tearing them up because they didn?t grow.
+We would wonder about the sanity of a gardener who planted a garden, failed to weed and water the plants, and then started hitting and tearing them up because they didn’t grow.
 But we see this happening with children!

 So, in the role of CULTIVATOR, parenting skills include:

-Assure proper food and shelter ? nutritious food, a safe place to eat and sleep, clothing appropriate for the weather.
-When children are routinely given pizza and fast foods, we know that they can become addicted to salt, fat and sugar; often resulting in obesity and future health problems.
+Assuring needs are met; proper food, shelter and nutritious food, a safe place to eat and sleep and clothing appropriate for the weather.
+Also, when children are routinely given pizza and fast foods, we know that they can become addicted to salt, fat and sugar; often resulting in obesity and future health problems.

-Loving physical interactions ? hugs, kisses, pats on the head ? all conveying that the ?self? is valuable, and valued; critical for positive emotional and social development.
+Loving physical interactions hugs, kisses, pats on the head all conveying that the child is valuable, and valued; critical for positive emotional and social development.

-Name and count things, repeating colors and shapes ? all build the architecture of your child?s mind.
+Naming and counting things, repeating colors and shapes all build the architecture of your child’s mind.
 In the grocery store, name fruits and vegetables, count them out, name their colors over and over.

-Exposure to art and music ? there?s more research today about the important role that art and music play in cognitive development.
-Our brains react to auditory sounds ? music and voices ? from infancy; developing synapses or connections.
-Same with art ? color, form, movement ? that also expands our minds and forms complex neural networks.
+Exposure to art and music there’s more research today about the important role that art and music play in cognitive development.
+Our brains react to auditory sounds, music and voices from infancy; developing synapses or connections.
+The same with art; color, form, movement that also expands our minds and develops complex neural networks.